-At the year end, £0.646m was due from the organisation but due to concern over recoverability a loss allowance will be created for this amount.
+At the year end, £0.646m was due from the organisation.

 Blackwall Reach Trust

 Blackwall Reach Trust is a charity incorporated in August 2019 with the aim of providing open space for the Blackwall Reach Community and members of the public for recreation and social welfare purposes.
 The Council can appoint two Trustees to the Board.